 Collegiate Scholars receive a maximum award of \$500 per semester for up to four semesters.
-Incoming freshmen who score 21-23 ACT composite and 3.25 cumulative high school GPA are encouraged to apply.
+Incoming freshmen who score 21-23 ACT composite and earn a 3.25 cumulative high school GPA are encouraged to apply.
 Scholarship recipients must enroll in a minimum of 15 hours during the fall semester of the freshman year and complete a minimum of 12 hours with a 3.00 semester GPA to be eligible for the scholarship for the following semester.
 Recipients must enroll in a minimum of 15 hours for the spring semester and complete a total of 30 hours for the freshman year with a 3.00 semester GPA to be eligible for the scholarship for the sophomore year.
-Transfer credit, CLEP, AP, IB, summer courses, or concurrent enrollment credit cannot be used to qualify for scholarship renewal.
+Transfer, CLEP, AP, and IB credit cannot be used to qualify for scholarship renewal.
 Renewal for subsequent semesters requires a 3.25 semester GPA on a minimum of 15 hours.
-Failure to meet the renewal requirements in any semester will result in the forfeiture of the scholarship for all subsequent semesters.
 This scholarship must be used the fall semester following high school graduation.